 That's why we've spoken to experts and homeowners to get their advice on how to find the right double glazing company and get the best double glazing quote.

-Which? members can log in now to read their tips on steering clear of the tricks that some double glazing companies use.
-If you're not yet a Which? member, you can unlock our expert advice with a £1 Which? trial.
+Which? members can log in now to read their tips on steering clear of the tricks that some double glazing companies use, on this page.
+If you're not yet a Which? member, you can unlock our expert advice by joining Which? now.

 Buying double glazing